• Reading time:4 mins read

 Listen to “Alice in Wonderland” on Spreaker.

-Once upon a time, in a charming English countryside, there lived a curious young girl named Alice.
+Once upon a time, in the quiet English countryside, there lived a curious young girl named Alice.
 One sunny afternoon, Alice was sitting by a riverbank, feeling a little bored.
-She glanced up and noticed a white rabbit with pink eyes, dressed in a vest, hurrying by.
-The rabbit pulled out a pocket watch, saying loudly, “Oh dear!
+She glanced up and noticed a white rabbit with pink eyes, dressed in a vest, hurrying past.
+The rabbit pulled out a pocket watch and said, “Oh dear!
 Oh dear!
 I shall be late!”

 Very interested, Alice jumped up and followed the rabbit.
 She watched as he disappeared into a large rabbit hole.
-Without thinking twice, Alice followed him down the hole and found herself falling down, down, down into a strange and wonderful world.
+Without thinking twice, Alice followed him—and suddenly, she was falling down, down, down into a strange and wonderful world.

 Alice landed softly in a hallway filled with doors of all sizes.
 On a glass table, she found a small golden key and a bottle labeled “Drink Me.”
-She sipped the potion and began to shrink until she was just the right size to fit through a tiny door that led to a beautiful garden.
+She sipped the potion and suddenly began to shrink, getting smaller and smaller until she was just the right size to fit through a tiny door that led to a beautiful garden.

-As Alice explored Wonderland, she met many strange characters.
-First, she encountered a talking Caterpillar sitting on a mushroom.
-He gave her confusing advice and told her that the mushroom could change her size.
-Alice took a piece of the mushroom and continued on her journey.
+As Alice explored Wonderland, she met many unusual and talking creatures.
+First, she saw a Caterpillar sitting on a mushroom.
+He gave her strange advice and said that the mushroom could change her size.
+Alice carefully took a piece and saved it for later.

 Next, she met the Cheshire Cat, a grinning cat who could appear and disappear whenever he wanted.
-The Cheshire Cat told Alice to go to the March Hare’s house, where she found the Mad Hatter and the Dormouse having a never-ending tea party.
-The Mad Hatter and the March Hare were quite silly indeed, constantly switching seats and talking in riddles.
-Alice found their actions amusing but also a bit frustrating.
+The Cat told Alice to visit the March Hare’s house.
+There, she found the Mad Hatter and the Dormouse having a never-ending tea party.
+The Hatter and the Hare were very silly—they kept switching seats, telling funny riddles, and pouring tea in the oddest ways.
+Alice laughed, even though some of it didn’t make sense.

-After leaving the tea party, Alice wandered into the garden of the Queen of Hearts.
-The Queen was a bossy ruler who loved to play croquet with flamingos as hammers and hedgehogs as balls.
-The Queen was quick to anger, frequently shouting, “Off with their heads!” whenever she was displeased.
-Despite the Queen’s scary demeanor, Alice bravely stood up to her.
+After the tea party, Alice wandered into the garden of the Queen of Hearts.
+The Queen was bossy and loud, and she loved to play croquet using flamingos as hammers and hedgehogs as balls.
+She often shouted, “Off with their heads!” when she didn’t get her way.
+But Alice bravely stood her ground.

-During the game, Alice met the King of Hearts and the royal court, including a variety of living playing cards.
-The Queen said that the Knave of Hearts had stolen her tarts, and a meeting was held to decide if he was guilty.
-The court events were silly and chaotic, with witnesses like the Mad Hatter and the March Hare giving stories that didn’t make sense.
+During the game, Alice met the King of Hearts and the royal court, which was made up of living playing cards.
+The Queen accused the Knave of Hearts of stealing her tarts, and a trial began.
+The court was very silly—witnesses like the Mad Hatter and the March Hare gave such mixed-up answers that no one could follow along.

-As the trial grew more ridiculous, Alice found herself growing larger and larger.
-The Queen demanded her execution, but Alice, now towering over everyone, simply declared, “You’re nothing but a pack of cards!”
-At that moment, the entire court rose into the air and came tumbling down upon her.
+As the trial became more ridiculous, Alice found herself growing taller and taller.
+The Queen screamed, “Off with her head!” but Alice, now towering above everyone, simply said, “You’re nothing but a pack of cards!”

-Alice smiled and thought about all the curious and wonderful characters she had met in her dream.
-Though it had all been an amazing and unreal adventure, Alice knew she would always remember her journey through Wonderland and the lessons she learned about curiosity, bravery, and standing up for herself.
+Alice smiled and thought about all the curious and wonderful characters she had met.
+Though it had been a strange and magical dream, she felt braver and more curious than ever.
+She knew that she would always remember her journey through Wonderland and the lessons she had learned—about being curious, standing up for herself, and believing in her imagination.

 Follow-Up Questions: